input-output-hk/vrf-optimisation-tests/README.md

 This results in important useless overhead.
 This checks are there to ensure safe operations, but are not always required, in particular when designing a protocol for which we are certain that the bytes represent valid points.
-Moreover, the API does not expose optimised operations, such as `ge25519_double_scalarmult_vartime`, which is crucial for the performance optimisation in the VRF verification.
+Moreover, the API does not expose optimised operations, such as `ge25519_double_scalarmult_vartime` (for instance, this function uses a different representation of EC points for more optimal operations), which is crucial for the performance optimisation in the VRF verification.
+Similarly, it does not expose all point representations, not allowing us to implement optimised algorithms.

 The reasons above are strong reasons to not use `libsodium` as a library, but rather use a fork.